hyperhq/docs.hyper.sh-hyper/Introduction/why_hyper_.md

  `hyper pull wordpress mysql` // fetch images from (private) registries to Hyper\_ cloud;

  `hyper run mysql` // launch a secure container, no need to be nested in VMs;

  `hyper run --link mysql wordpress` // different containers as they appear to run on the same host;

- `hyper fip attach 58.29.129.81 wordpress` // associate floating public IP
+ `hyper fip attach 58.29.129.81 wordpress` // attach floating public IP

  `hyper exec db /bin/sh` // remote access